-Indicator Disclosure Level of Reporting Location of disclosure Matariala Env vironmental Materials EN1 Materials used by weight or volume.
-Not EN1 EN2 Percentage of materials used that are recycled input materials.
-Not Energy recentage of materials used that are recycled input materials.
-INOU EN3 Direct energy consumption by primary energy source.
-Not EN4 Indirect energy consumption by primary source.
-Not EN5 Energy saved due to conservation and efficiency improvements.
-EN6 Initiatives to provide energy-efficient or renewable energy- based products and services, and reductions in energy requirements as a result of these initiatives.
+Indicator Disclosure Level of Reporting Location of Disclosure Additional Information En vironmental Materials EN1 EN2 Materials used by weight or volume.
+Percentage of materials used that are recycled input materials. ·· Not We do not report on these issues as the disclosures are not material to our business because Swissport does not own or operate any production plants or airports.
+Energy · EN3 Direct energy consumption by primary energy source.
+We do not report on these issues as the EN4 Indirect energy consumption by primary source.
+Energy saved due to conservation and efficiency Not - disclosures are not material to our business because Swissport does not own or operate any production plants or EN5 improvements. airports.
+EN6 Initiatives to provide energy-efficient or renewable energy based products and services, and reductions in energy requirements as a result of these initiatives.
 Fully p.
-17 EN7 Initiatives to reduce indirect energy consumption and reductions achieved.
+12-14 EN7 Initiatives to reduce indirect energy consumption and reductions achieved.
 Partially p.
-18 Water EN8 Total water withdrawal by source.
-Not EN9 Water sources significantly affected by the withdrawal of water.
-EN10 Percentage and total volume of water recycled and reused.
-Biodiversit y EN11 Location and size of land owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected areas.
-Not EN12 Description of significant impacts of activities, products and services on biodiversity in protected areas and areas of high biodiversity value outside protected areas.
-Not EN13 Habitats protected or restored.
-EN14 Strategies, current actions, and future plans for managing impacts on biodiversity.
-EN15 Number of IUCN Red List species and national conservation list species with habitats in areas affected by operations, by the level of extinction risk.
+18-19 We do not report fully on this issue as parts of the disclosure is not material to our business because Swissport does not own or operate any production plants or airports.
+Water EN8 Total water withdrawal by source.
+We do not report on these issues as the EN9 Water sources significantly affected by withdrawal of water.
+Not - disclosures are not material to our business because Swissport does not own or operate any production plants or EN10 Percentage and total volume of water recycled and reused. airports.
+Biodiversit У EN11 Location and size of land owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected areas.
+We do not report on these points since the disclosures as prescribed by the GRI Guidelines are not applicable to our business because Swissport can not EN12 Description of significant impacts of activities, products, and services on biodiversity in protected areas and areas of high biodiversity value outside protected areas. - EN13 Habitats protected or restored.
+Not EN14 Strategies, current actions, and future plans for managing impacts on biodiversity. influence the location as our operations are bound to the airport.
+EN15 Number of IUCN Red List species and national conservation list species with habitats in areas affected by operations, by level of extinction risk.
 Emissions, effluents and waste EN16 Total direct and indirect greenhouse gas emissions by weight.
-Not EN17 Other relevant indirect greenhouse gas emissions by weight.
-Not EN18 Initiatives to reduce greenhouse gas emissions and reductions achieved.
-EN19 Emissions of ozone-depleting substances by weight.
-Not EN20 NOx, SOx, and other significant air emissions by type and weight.
-Not EN21 Total water discharge by quality and destination.
-Not EN22 Total weight of waste by type and disposal method.
-Not EN23 Total number and volume of significant spills.
-Fully p.
-18 Swissport significant spills are defined as spilling volume that needs to be reported to the government officials.
-During the reporting no spills have been recorded.
-EN24 Weight of transported, imported, exported or treated waste deemed hazardous under the terms of the Basel Convention Annex I, II, III, and VIII, and the percentage of transported waste shipped internationally.
-EN25 Identity, size, protected status and biodiversity value of water bodies and related habitats significantly affected by the reporting organisation's discharges of water and run-off.
-Products an nd services EN26 Initiatives to mitigate the environmental impacts of products and services, and the extent of impact mitigation.
-Partially p.
-17 EN27 Percentage of products sold and their packaging materials that are reclaimed by category.
-Not
+EN17 Other relevant indirect greenhouse gas emissions by weight.
+EN18 Initiatives to reduce greenhouse gas emissions and reductions achieved.
+We do not report on these issues as the disclosures are not material to our EN19 Emissions of ozone-depleting substances by weight.
+Not - business because Swissport does not EN20 NOx, SOx, and other significant air emissions by type and weight. own or operate any production plants or airports.
+EN21 Total water discharge by quality and destination.
+EN22 Total weight of waste by type and disposal method.
+EN23 Total number and volume of significant spills.
+Fully Swissport significant spills are defined as spilling volume that needs to be reported to the government officials.
+During the reporting no significant spill have been recorded.
+EN24 Weight of transported, imported, exported, or treated waste deemed hazardous under the terms of the Basel Convention Annex I, II, III, and VIII, and percentage of transported waste shipped internationally.
+Not - We do not report on these issues as the disclosures are not material to our business because Swissport does not EN25 Identity, size, protected status, and biodiversity value of water bodies and related habitats significantly affected by the reporting organization's discharges of water and runoff. own or operate any production plants or airports.